Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Introduction

 \end{cor}

-If $i \colon Y \to X$ is a closed embedding then it is straight forward to show that $i_+$ preserves holonomicity (Corollary~\ref{cor:holoclosedpushforward}).
-It is then a consequence of Theorem~\ref{thm:mainextensionthm}, applied to the usual open-closed diagram, that $i^!$ also preserves holonomicity; see Corollary~\ref{cor:pullbackclosedholo}.
+If $i \colon Y \to X$ is a closed embedding then it is straightforward to show that $i_+$ preserves holonomicity (Corollary~\ref{cor:holoclosedpushforward}).
+It is then a consequence of Theorem~\ref{thm:jpushforwardholo}, applied to the usual open-closed diagram, that $i^!$ also preserves holonomicity; see Corollary~\ref{cor:pullbackclosedholo}.